 We have seen a 15.68% decrease in kWHr from the completion of the project March 2011 through October 2011 which is an incredible savings.

 The Green Fund provided $2,340.00 to purchase permanent recycle bins for the sports complex on campus.
-Previous to this purchase, we had been using a more flimsy version of the recycle container that gets blown over and cannot stay out year round.
-Since the placement of the permanent recycle bins we have seen an increase in use of them, and allowed us to place them in more prominent locations.
 During major events, like football games for UW-L and high schools, concerts, and track meets, we see the use of these recycle bins go way up when placed next to a regular garbage can.
-Without these new bins, much of what is now recycled would go in the regular waste container.

 The Green Fund provided $13,962 to remove and recycle 32-watt 4-foot linear fluorescent lamps in all residence halls, with the exception of Eagle Hall.
 Approximately 5,100 linear 4-foot 25 watt fluorescent lamps were installed in all hallways, stairwells, restrooms and other common spaces in all residence halls.
 The project was completed during the summer of 2011.
 Residence Life paid for the labor cost associated with this project.
 The project is estimated to to reduce electrical consumption by 147,600 kilowatt hours per year.
 This will result in an estimated savings of $11,000 per year.

-As with any mechanical device, a steam trap can malfunction.
+The green fund award provided funds to repair and/or replace faulty steam traps in residence halls at a cost of $3,750.00.
 If the steam trap fails closed, the device that should be draining will flood and the heat transfer process will stop, and the water, air or other equipment will not be functioning properly.
 If the trap fails open, steam will not be completely consumed or condensed in the equipment and as steam blows through heat is lost which lowers system efficiency.
-The green fund award provided funds to repair and/or replace faulty steam traps in residence halls at a cost of $3,750.00.

-$4,326.00 was used from the Green Fund for the purchase of 154 LED bulbs to replace 154 halogen light bulbs that are currently installed along track lighting in the food service areas of Cartwright Center: The Galley, Trattoria & Yan Can Cook, The Cellar, and Cyber Cafe.
+$4,326.00 was used from the Green Fund for the purchase of 154 LED bulbs to replace 154 halogen light bulbs that are currently installed along track lighting in the food service areas of Cartwright Center.
 The new bulbs last for 50,000 hours, while the old halogen bulbs only last about 2,000 hours – thus the LEDs will last over 10 years while the current bulbs rarely last a year.
 This is because they use less energy for every hour they are in use, even though they emit comparable amounts of light.
-The LED bulbs are 3 and 5.5 watt bulbs, to replace the halogen bulbs that are 50 watt and 60 watt respectively.
-Therefore, LEDs are very efficient because they use less electricity to generate comparable light and they last a lot longer and save on the labor cost of replacement.
 Total estimated energy savings in a year is estimated to be 34,716 Kilowatt Hours (KWH), for a total electrical savings of $3,291 annually based on 90 hours of use per week, or 4680 hours per year.

 The Green Fund approved an $18,944.00 project in Spring 2010 The vermicomposting project is a successful effort to reduce waste and turn it into something effective and useful.
 Compost is a nutrient rich natural alternative to chemical fertilizers used in conventional gardening.
 Vermicomposting is the process in which worms ingest food scraps, digest them and then excrete casings, the final product.
 The initial proposal fund helped us buy the initial group of worms and the 5 bins that are used to contain the composting process.
 Examples of foods that have been composted would include vegetables, non-citrus fruits, eggshells and coffee rinds.
 Since Thanksgiving 2011, the project has been in full swing, with both pre-consumer and post-consumer waste being composted.
 This project is a great way to turn something that would normally be considered waste and tossed away into something useful for our other community partners.